tuna-f1sh/cyme/README.md

 # Features

 * Compatible with `lsusb` using `--lsusb` argument.
 Supports all arguments including `--verbose` output using libusb.
-Output is indentical for use with no args (list), almost matching for tree (driver port number not included) and near match for verbose.
+Output is identical for use with no args (list), almost matching for tree (driver port number not included) and near match for verbose.
 * Filters like `lsusb` but that also work when printing `--tree`.
 Adds `--filter_name`, `--filter_serial` and option to hide empty `--hide-buses`/`--hide-hubs`.
 * Improved `--tree` mode; shows device, configurations, interfaces and endpoints as tree depending on level of `--verbose`.
 * Modern terminal features with coloured output, utf-8 characters and icons.
 Can be turned off and customised.
-* Can be used as a library too with `system_profiler` parsing module, `lsusb` module using libusb and `display` module for printing amoungst others.
+* Can be used as a library too with `system_profiler` parsing module, `lsusb` module using libusb and `display` module for printing amongst others.
 * `--json` output that honours filters and `--tree`.
 * Targets for Linux, macOS, perhaps Windows...